iwalton3/default-shader-pack/README.md

 If you have any suggestions for how to improve this pack or if there are any outright misconfigurations, please let me know.

 Some upscalers, such as Anime4K, have been viewed as controversial.
-Please to not use the issue tracker to debate the merits of certain upscalers.
+Please do not use the issue tracker to debate the merits of certain upscalers.
 It is ultimately the user's decision what upscalers they use and what they feel improves their viewing experience.